-Additionally, during the year ended September 30, 2023, NGMC recognized other revenue of \$10,257 for settlements received under the Georgia Quality Jobs Tax Credit (GA QJTC) for claims submitted to the State of Georgia for fiscal years 2019 through 2023.
+Additionally, during the year ended September 30, 2023, NGMC recognized other revenue of \$10,257 for settlements received under the Georgia Quality Jobs Tax Credit (GA QJTC) for claims submitted to the State of Georgia for fiscal years 2020 through 2024.
 Under this program, credits are awarded to taxpayers for creating at least 50 new quality jobs.
-A new quality job is a job that: 1) is located in the State of Georgia; 2) has a regular work week of 30 hours or more; 3) is not a job that is or was already located in the State of Georgia regardless of which taxpayer the individual performed services for; 4) pays at or above 110 percent of the average wage of the county in which it is located; and 5) for a taxpayer that initially claimed the credit in a taxable year beginning before January 1, 2012, the job has no predetermined end date.
+A new quality job is a job that: (1) is located in the State of Georgia; (2) has a regular work week of 30 hours or more; (3) is not a job that is or was already located in the State of Georgia regardless of which taxpayer the individual performed services for; (4) pays at or above 110 percent of the average wage of the county in which it is located; and (5) for a taxpayer that initially claimed the credit in a taxable year beginning before January 1, 2012, the job has no predetermined end date.
 The credit amount varies depending upon the pay of the new quality jobs.
-A portion of the GA QJTC funds received in fiscal year 2023 was related to prior year filings and a portion was related to fiscal year 2023 filings.
+A portion of the GA QJTC funds received in fiscal year 2023 was related to prior year filings, and a portion was related to fiscal year 2023 filings.
 The credit received in fiscal year 2023 for fiscal year 2023 amounts to be filed amounted to approximately \$4,077.
-This portion of the GA QJTC received is an estimate.
-NGMC placed a 25% reserve against this estimated portion of the credit as the amount may be subject to repayment to the State of Georgia after an analysis in fiscal year 2024.
-The reserve is netted against the GA QJTC revenue recognized and is recorded as unearned revenue, along with the reserve mentioned in Note O, in the accompanying Balance Sheets as of September 30, 2023.
-No amounts were recorded for this credit during the year ended September 30, 2022.
+This portion of the GA QJTC received was an estimate.
+At September

+30, 2023, NGMC placed a 25% reserve against this estimated portion of the credit as the amount was subject to review by the state of Georgia during fiscal year 2024 and could be adjusted by the state.
+The reserve is netted against the GA QJTC revenue recognized and is recorded as unearned revenue, along with the reserve mentioned in Note P, in the accompanying Balance Sheets as of September 30, 2023.
+During fiscal year 2024, the GA QJTC claims for fiscal year 2023 were settled with the state, and the entire \$4,077 of unearned revenue remaining at September 30, 2023, was recognized.
+This revenue is included in other revenue in the accompanying Statement of Operations and Changes in Net Assets for the year ended September 30, 2024.
+No unearned revenue related to the GA QJTC is remaining at September 30, 2024.